Canada's Harper says could block other foreign investments

 Speaking of Canada's openness, he said: "I don't think that's a serious issue.
 Obviously, these individual decisions are serious decisions.
 The government will take them seriously.
 But the real issue as we go to India is making sure that in the long term Canadian businesses have the opportunity to set up and to prosper in India as well."

-Late on Friday, Canada extended to December 10 its review of a $15.1 billion bid made in July by China's CNOOC Ltd (0883.HK) for Canadian energy producer Nexen Inc NXY.TO.
-Reuters had reported on Wednesday that an extension was likely.
+Late on Friday, Canada extended to Dec.
+10 its review of a $15.1 billion bid made in July by China's CNOOC Ltd for Canadian energy producer Nexen Inc. Reuters had reported on Wednesday that an extension was likely.

-Canada temporarily blocked Malaysian state oil firm Petronas' C$5.17 billion bid for gas producer Progress Energy Resources (PRQ.TO) on October 20, giving it 30 days to make new representations to the government.
+Canada temporarily blocked Malaysian state oil firm Petronas' C$5.17 billion ($5.17 billion) bid for gas producer Progress Energy Resources on Oct.
+20, giving it 30 days to make new representations to the government.

 Officials say Harper has taken the opportunity of every meeting with Chinese leaders to point out the need to make economic benefits flow in both directions.
 Ottawa is particularly eager to see Beijing demonstrate its openness to Canadian investment in China.

 Canada has twice made final decisions turning down foreign investments, both under Harper.
-In 2010, it rejected BHP Billiton's (BHP.AX) (BLT.L) $39 billion bid for Potash Corp (POT.TO), the world's largest fertilizer maker.
+In 2010, it rejected BHP Billiton's $39 billion bid for Potash Corp , the world's largest fertilizer maker.

-A year earlier, it blocked a $1.325 billion U.S. offer for a satellite unit of MacDonald Dettwiler and Associates (MDA.TO).
+A year earlier, it blocked a $1.325 billion U.S. offer for a satellite unit of MacDonald Dettwiler and Associates.

 "This government, as a general rule, welcomes foreign investment.
 We do review it and there are occasions on which - two, to be precise - we have turned down foreign investments," Harper said.